 Transition is when your child moves from one educational phase to the next, for example from Key Stage One (age 5-7) to Key Stage Two (7-11).
 Change is a normal part of life and can provide opportunities for children to develop their resilience.
 At SET Maidstone and Causton, the transition period is gradual which allows the children to adapt to their new routine.
 Class teachers will monitor any children who may need extra time and support to adapt.

 Friends of SET Maidstone & Causton School All parents automatically belong to this most supportive group when their children join the school.
 Social and fund-raising activities are held throughout the year.
 Newsletters and Friends Calendar regularly inform parents of forthcoming events.
-An Annual General Meeting is held at the beginning of the autumn term.
+An Annual General Meeting is held at the beginning of the Michaelmas term.
 Friends